NeuroDataDesign/orange-panda-f16s17/README.md

 # EEG PANDA - Automated EEG data analysis.

+### About this project
+We (rmarren1, nkumarcc) are undergraduate computer science students at Johns Hopkins University.
+The goal of this project is to create a web-service which will allow any scientist or researcher to find, process, and analyze large EEG datasets without the need to install any software, develop learning algorithms, or purchase expensive high performance computing hardware.

 A summary schematic of what this service offers can be found [here](https://www.lucidchart.com/documents/view/ca99b646-c76a-42ef-8083-cacf3ada2c43).

 Our service is not currently live, drop an issue if want to play around with a demo